 LTI grants are typically made annually and can be made in Performance Share Units ("PSUs") and/or in Performance Stock Options ("PSOs"), to be determined by the CC.
-The LTI grant value for the Executive Director is set at EUR 6 million.
+The definition of the LTI grant value for the Executive Directors will be changed from a fixed monetary amount to a percentage of base salary.
+It may be set at a percentage up to 1200% of base salary, which is equal to the LTI grant value as percentage of the base salary in the remuneration policy adopted in 2024.